alliance-genome/agr_vep/VepProteinFunction/README.md

 ### SIFT installation

-Follow the instructions in the INSTALL file.
+Follow the instructions in the INSTALL file found in the SIFT install folder.
 No special setup is required.

 ### PolyPhen installation

-- Follow the instructions in the INSTALL and README files for setting up PolyPhen2 with non-human species, with the below caveats.
+- Follow the instructions in the INSTALL and README files found in the PolyPhen install folder for setting up PolyPhen2 with non-human species, with the below caveats.
 - Use `update_polyphen_uniprot.pl` from this repository in place of `$PPH/update/uniprot.pl` as the UniProt download format has changed.
 - Add the following to the `%SPECIES` hash in `$PPH/update/unipfam.pl': roundworm' => {